aidbsnlp/restaurant/readme.md

 - When the order table is updated so that a timestamp is added to the `filled` column of a tuple (denoting when the order was filled), the ingredients should be subtracted from inventory.

 - Once a timestamp has been added to the 'filled' column, it shouldn't be able to be changed.

-## Deliverables

-You should upload to Submitty a single file: `homework_4.sql`.
-It should contain your fully implemented code.

-The due date for this assignment is **15:59 on Thursday March 21**.

-## Grading

-The assignment will be graded by running similar unit tests on your submitted `.sql` file.
-Five points will be awarded for a passing unit test, for a total of thirty (30) possible.
-No partial credit will be awarded for a failed unit test.